elkcityhazard/chef-frank/content/recipes/grilling-cookouts-and-barbecues/turkey-salad-with-michigan-apples/index.md

 date: 2019-12-12T15:37:38+00:00

 ---
-Quick Easy Turkey Salad Made with Michigan Apples and Lightly Blanched Almonds and Raisins.
+Quick Turkey Salad Made with Michigan Apples and Lightly Blanched Almonds and Raisins.
 Dried Michigan cherries are nice too.
 Use as Side Dish Salad or a Sandwich.
 You can Stuff a Garden Ripe Tomato for a [Great Lotus][1].

 ## Turkey salad, with apples, raisins, and almonds Ingredients